krakxn/hardhat-starter-kit/README.md

   networks: {
 ```

 This section of the file is where you define which networks you want to interact with.
-You can read more about that whole file in the [hardhat documentation.](https://hardhat.org/config/)
+You can read more about that whole file in the [Hardhat documentation.](https://hardhat.org/config/)

 To interact with a live or test network, you'll need:

-1. An rpc URL
+1. A RPC URL
 2. A Private Key
 3. ETH & LINK token (either testnet or real)

-Let's look at an example of setting these up using the Rinkeby testnet.
+Let's look at an example of setting these up using the Rinkeby testnet:

 ### Rinkeby Ethereum Testnet Setup

 First, we will need to set environment variables.
 We can do so by setting them in our `.env` file (create it if it's not there).
-You can also read more about [environment variables](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html) from the linked twilio blog.
+You can also read more about [environment variables](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html) from the linked blog.
 You'll find a sample of what this file will look like in `.env.example`

-> IMPORTANT: MAKE SURE YOU'D DONT EXPOSE THE KEYS YOU PUT IN THIS `.env` FILE.
+> IMPORTANT: MAKE SURE YOU DON'T EXPOSE THE KEYS YOU PUT IN THIS `.env` FILE.
 By that, I mean don't push them to a public repo, and please try to keep them keys you use in development not associated with any real funds.

 1. Set your `RINKEBY_RPC_URL` [environment variable.](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html)